 When it comes to designing a kitchen layout, there are no hard-set rules.
 However, there are some good design principles that you should definitely consider and try to apply to your project to help make it as efficient as possible.

 The working triangle (or work triangle) is the most popular design principle when it comes to kitchen layouts.
 This concept seeks to achieve a working flow that connects the main sections of your kitchen together without spacing them too far apart or being on top of one another.

-But, of course, that’s 4 things and a triangle has 3 points.
+But, of course, that might be 4 things and a triangle has 3 points.
 For some, your oven and hob won’t be combined so you may need to factor in that fourth point as a second triangle.
-(Hob / sink /fridge) + (Oven / sink / fridge)
+(Hob/sink/fridge) + (Oven/sink/fridge)

 Try to think of it like this: when you’re standing at the hob can you pivot and walk 1-3 steps to get to the fridge, then pivot and walk 1-3 steps to the sink to fill your pan with water, then pivot and walk back to the hob?

 Think about these sections and the main pathways between them.
 What you don’t want is to walk from one end to the other and then around the island to something else.